MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 ---
 title: Create a project budget from estimates
-description: This article describes how to create a project budget from estimates.
+description: This article explains how to create a project budget from estimates.
 author: niranjanmaski
 ms.date: 03/15/2023
 ms.topic: how-to
-This article explains how to create a budget line for the transaction class Expense. ms.reviewer: johnmichalak ms.author: nimaski
+ms.custom: bap-template
+ms.reviewer: johnmichalak
+ms.author: nimaski
 ---